k-katarzyna/Appliances_Energy_Prediction/README.md

-## This project is in progress...
+## Project structure
-This project aims to develop a predictive model using multivariate time series.
+This project aims to develop a predictive model using multivariate time series.\
-Done so far:
+It is organized as follows:

 1. Exploratory data analysis (main insights presented in the *0_data_exploration.ipynb* notebook).
-2. Determination of reference points and initial tests (see *1_experiments.ipynb* notebook; initial tests not presented).
+2. Experiments (detailed in the *1_experiments.ipynb* notebook)
-3. Experiments (detailed in the *1_experiments.ipynb* notebook), including:
+    * Determination of reference points.
     * Feature engineering:
      - time-based features, with selected features undergoing various transformations,
      - binary features to signify specific conditions identified through data analysis,
      - lagged and windowed features for the target variable and others,